Improving the Resource Efficiency and Resource Circulation of Products and Product Recycling

 In FY 2012, the Fujitsu Group created its own definition of resource efficiency, as the Group had previously not had a system that could comprehensively and quantitatively evaluate improvements in resource efficiency, and due to the fact that there were as of yet no public indices that could measure resource efficiency.

-To improve new product resource efficiency by at least 15%, Fujitsu will continue current initiatives, while expanding development of new lightweight, rigid materials and the use of recycled materials.
+In FY 2023 and beyond, Fujitsu will continue current initiatives, while expanding development of new lightweight, rigid materials and the use of recycled materials.
 We will also widely publicize the eco-friendliness of our products in order to expand sales.

 REFERENCE INFORMATIONDefinition and Calculation of Resource Efficiency

-Examples of Initiatives in FY 2019
+Examples of Initiatives in FY 2022